Granjow/serial-half-duplex/README.md

 will respond within a defined amount of time (but it might not reply at all, for example because it is disconnected).

+#### sendAndReceiveMany( …, expedtedLines : number ) : Promise&lt;Buffer[]&gt;

+Send a command and wait for multiple answers.

+For example, some beamers like the H5382BD send two lines in response when querying the beamer state, the answer is `*001\rLAMP 0\r`.

 #### send( cmd : Buffer ) : Promise&lt;void&gt;

 Simply send a command without waiting for an answer.